icesuntisuk/icesuntisuk.github.io/README.md

 # Biography of <font color="white"> Lt.Suntisuk Thepthong </font>

 I have had the great fortune to be involved with nearly every dimension of cyber security.
-I have deployed security technologies, designed infrastructure and developed security programs to maturity.
+I deployed security technologies, designed infrastructure and developed security programs to maturity.

->**Experience**
+### **Experience**

 * **Working**: Instructor and Security Specialist @ Netprime System.
     * Course: Palo Alto firewall workshop